koin4dapp/koin4kontrak/README.md

 visit us: <a href="https://koin4dapp.appspot.com"> koin4dapp</a>

 <h1>3 Seeds Random Number Generator (3SRNG)</h1>
-Our decentralized random number generators(DRNG) bring fairness and tamper-resistance in the process of generating numbers to ensure fair game to all members.
+Our decentralized random number generators(DRNG) bring fairness and tamper-resistance in the process of generating numbers to ensure fair game to all bettors.
 To Ensure the fairness our DRNG using 3 random number seeds.
 The first seed is from previous session seed saved at our DApp + secret formula, the second seed is generated from current transaction ID, and the third seed is currently executing transaction block number.
 So there are no Founder intervention, and all is happened automatically at the blockchain based on DApp algorithm.
 The code snippet:

 ```
 void init(uint64_t initseed) { //first seed=previous session seed saved at DApp + secret formula